Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Affective Workload Allocation Controller

-This formulation allows fundamental modeling of environment dynamics of the affective workload allocation problem in a MH-MR team, and explicitly defines various attributes of the team, such as the human state, including subjective and objective cognitive workloads, and contextual information, including performance metrics, current workload distribution and other system characteristics.
+This formulation allows fundamental modeling of environment dynamics of the affective workload allocation problem in MH-MR teams, and explicitly defines various attributes of the team, such as the human state, including subjective and objective CWLs, and contextual information, including performance metrics, current workload distribution, and other system characteristics.
 The goal of this POMDP is to find the optimal policy $\pi^{*}: (s \times o) \mapsto {a}$ that obtains maximum system performance, i.e., the expected total discounted reward $\mathbb{E}[\sum_{k=0}^{\infty} \gamma^{k} r_{t+k}]$.
-Through this optimization process, the AWAC algorithm learns to adaptively adjust workload distribution for $n$ human agents based on contextual information and human conditions, including subjective and objective measurements of cognitive workloads, to maximize the operational performance.
+Through this optimization process, the AWAC algorithm learns to adaptively adjust workload distribution for $n$ human agents based on contextual information and human conditions, including subjective and objective measurements of CWLs, to maximize operational performance.